TheThingsArchive/python-app-sdk/README.rst

    discovery server to use in order to find back the address of the MQTT handler.
 It needs to be provided as an ``discovery_address=value`` argument when calling the constructor.
-The constructor returns an **MQTTClient object** set up with the application informations, connected to The Things Network.
+The constructor returns an **MQTTClient object** set up with the application informations, ready to be connected to The Things Network.

 connect
 ~~~~~~~